TagAcam® is the world’s first hands free, real-time road hazard sharing app.

 What are 'Tags'?

-Tags are locations that have been marked by the TagAcam community.
-Once a Tag is created, app users will receive an alert as they approach that location.
+‘Tags’ are locations that have been shared by the TagAcam community.
+As soon as a Tag is shared, anyone who approaches that location will receive an alert.

 There are two types of Tags:

-1) A ‘SafetyTag’ alerts other app users to a hazard as they approach.
+1) A ‘SafetyTag’ alerts to safety hazard as they approach.
 (Single click of the SmartButton.)

-2) A ‘Live’ tag is used for live speed traps.
+2) A ‘Live’ tag alerts to live sightings of speed enforcement.
 (Double click of the SmartButton.)

 How do Tags work?

 When a new Tag is created with the SmartButton, it is uploaded immediately and is instantly ready to be downloaded to all nearby users.

 When it is safe to do so, you can edit your Tags via our GeoTag portal, to add descriptions and other details and better inform the community.